 The extreme counterexample of one-product ad groups is the ad group that contains all products.

-Imagine we have a fashion online shop with 500 products.
+Imagine we have a fashion online store with 500 products.
 The 500 products are divided into different categories (shoes, trousers, underwear and tops) and gender.
 If we now have all products in only one ad group, it is impossible to identify the search terms of the individual products.
 We also cannot determine which products are more likely to be ordered via mobile devices or desktop PCs.
-In addition, the use of negative search terms leads to the fact that the excluded search terms affect all products – which of course is not optimal.
+In addition, the use of negative search terms leads to the fact that the excluded search terms affect all products - which of course is not optimal.

 In order to have as much control as possible during evaluation and adaptation, one-product ad groups are a great option.